Adamm00/IPSet_ASUS/README.md

 ## Action History

 Skynet records completed changes and operational failures as a structured, bounded action journal in `events.log`.
 Each entry identifies its origin, result, subsystem, operation and affected values.
 Normal writes append one small record; the file is compacted only when it exceeds 1MB or 2,000 entries.
-Existing text summaries remain available until normal retention compaction, invalid or incomplete records are discarded during compaction, and the current history is retained when restoring an older Skynet backup.
+The v8 upgrade preserves old activity text as imported records with an unknown year; subsequent journal writes accept only the current structured format.
+Invalid or incomplete records are discarded during compaction, and current activity history is retained when restoring a backup.

 Action records are written only after the router clock is synchronized, preventing persistent entries with incorrect startup timestamps.